Learning through atypical "phase transitions" in overparameterized neural networks: Numerical experiments

-{\em Convolutional networks} As a second representative case of deep architectures we analyze a 5-layer NN, with 4 convolutional layers followed by a fully connected one, as in ref.~\cite{nakkiran2019deep}.
+{\em Convolutional networks} As a second representative case of deep architectures we analyze a 5-layer NN, with 4 convolutional layers followed by a fully connected one, as in ref.~\cite{nakkiran2021deep}.
 After each 2d convolution, a batch normalization is performed before applying a ReLU nonlinearity.
-The overparameterization in this model is adjusted via a parameter $C$: in layer $l$ there are $2^l \cdot C$ 3x3 convolutional filters.
-This CNN is trained on Cifar10 for 200 epochs, using two different learning algorithms: ADAM with momentum and SGD with a learning rate $\eta = 10^{-2}$.
+The overparameterization in this model is adjusted via a parameter $C$: in layer $\ell$ there are $2^\ell \cdot C$, 3x3 convolutional filters.
+This CNN is trained on CIFAR10 for 200 epochs, using two different learning algorithms: ADAM with momentum and SGD with a learning rate $\eta = 10^{-2}$.
 For real datasets like the one we considered, while it is relatively easy to achieve a very low training error, getting to precisely 0 error requires a disproportionate amount of additional computation.
 For this reason, we consider as solutions all configurations that misclassify at most 1 pattern (<$0.0017\%$ training error), and estimate the algorithmic LE threshold according to this criterion.
 In Fig.~\ref{Fig:cnn}, train (dashed line) and test (solid line) errors are shown for both optimizers.
 SGD and ADAM begin to fit the training set data at $C = 50$ and $C = 60$ respectively, while the generalization error is monotonically decreasing with the number of network parameters.
-It is worth noticing that these architectures work in a relatively lazy training regime: the first layer is less affected by the training, while the following layers change progressively more (see details in the SI).
+It is worth noticing that these architectures work in a relatively lazy training regime: on one hand, the first layer is less affected by the training, while the following layers change progressively more; on the other hand, the distance of the trained configurations from their initial conditions does not drop to zero as the number of parameters diverges (see details in the SI).
 Consistently with the analytical results, and similarly to other networks we have studied, we find that the learning algorithms, namely SGD and ADAM, find different solutions depending on initial conditions.
 In particular, even when we get close to the algorithmic threshold, we observe that the overlaps, in contrast to what happens at the interpolation threshold in convex networks, do not tend to their maximum value of one (red curve in Fig.~\ref{Fig:cnn}).
 The solutions found by SGD and ADAM show similar geometric properties, i.e., they belong to flat regions of the training error landscape.
 This can be seen in the inset of Fig.~\ref{Fig:cnn}, where we display the results of the numerical analysis of the average (local energy) landscape around a given solution.
 Like for the other models, this was measured by random sampling, perturbing the solutions with multiplicative noise (see the SI for details).
 The first derivative at short distances is essentially zero.